Skip to main content

 Insert multiple rows at once

 Inserting multiple rows at once works differently in Vertica.
-Check the codeblock below to see how this can be done
+Here's how to do it:

 -- This does not work in Vertica